Atomox/ExampleCode/Tutorials/docker.readme.md

  5. `mysql -uroot -p -h [hostname specified in link] -P [port, if not 3306]`
     - If you have mysql client installed on the PHP container, you can run this command to confirm it can connect to the mysql container.
     - If not, `app-get install mysql-client` first.

+## Container `exit 0` when run

+Containers only run as long as there is a command running, of at least 1000ms.
+In order for the container to stay up, you need to be running that command in the foreground.

+For instance, when using the `forever` command for Node.js apps, you need to run it in foreground mode, not it's default background mode.
+When it runs in background mode, it runs the command, goes t the background, and the app exits.

+`forever app.js` instead of `forever start app.js` will solve this particular problem.
+Find similar solutions for other programs.

 ## Access MySQL via GUI in OSX.